iamsayan/simple-posts-ticker/readme.txt

 * **order_by** - choose the orderby method to display, default to "date" or set "modified" or "random"
 * **order** - set the post display order, default to "DESC" or set "ASC"
 * **category** - choose the id of a category to limit the posts, use a comma to separate multiple categories, use "0" for all categories (default)
+* **category_name** - choose the name of a category to limit the posts, use a comma to separate multiple categories, defaults to none
 * **show_label** - choose yes ot no to show/hide a label for the posts ticker
 * **label_text** - if a label is shown, set what text to use
 * **label_text_size** - if a label is shown, choose the font size of the text